Cloud-Storage-Team/algnet/configuration_examples/topology_examples/README.md

 ### Hosts

-Each hosts entry represents a host:
+Each host entry represents a host:

 ```yaml
 hosts: